-PPS Can’t make it on the 24th?
+P.P.S.
+Can’t make it on the 24th for “The Response” premiere?
 Stay tuned as we’ll be releasing the film for groups to host community screenings starting in August.
-If you would like to show the film in your community, please contact firstname.lastname@example.org or stay tuned for more information in our newsletter.
+If you would like to show the film in your community, please fill out this form and stay tuned for more information in our newsletter.

 This film is part of the second of four participatory magazines we’re producing in 2019.
 Each participatory magazine combines digital editorial with a live event focused on an urgent, sharing related challenge.
 The goal of each participatory magazine is to catalyze action.
 Drop us a line if you’d like to get involved or sponsor one or more of our remaining 2019 participatory magazines: email@example.com.